justmeksunlimited/justmeksunlimited.github.io/_posts/2024-07-13-layer-3-switch-as-dhcp-server.md

 {: .prompt-tip}

-> Observe and note the IP addresses of the PCs and note also that the addresses are not part of the onces excluded from the dhcp service pool.
+> Observe and note the IP addresses of the PCs and note also that the addresses are not part of the ones excluded from the dhcp service pool.
 >
 > Also, the ip addresses of each PCs may vary in your project from the ones on this article but will be within the network **192.168.16.0 /24**.
 This is due to the DHCP request time of each PCs.